7 Best Klaviyo Alternatives in 2025: Features, Pricing, and Comparisons

 Intempt

-Best for: Teams that want an integrated engine - segmentation + journeys + experiments + recommendations + analytics, without stitching five tools.
+Best for: Teams that want an integrated engine - segmentation + journeys + personalized experiments + recommendations + analytics, without stitching five tools.

 Why it stands out